SharePoint Online: PowerShell to Get All Site Collections and Subsites

 SharePoint Online PowerShell to list all site collections and subsites

 Do you need to get a list of all sites and subsites in your SharePoint Online environment?
-Manually retrieving a list of all sites and subsites in SharePoint Online can be a time-consuming and error-prone process, especially if you have a large SharePoint environment with many sites and subsites.
+Manually retrieving a list of all sites and subsites in SharePoint Online can be time-consuming and error-prone, especially if you have a large SharePoint environment with many sites and subsites.
 PowerShell makes it easy!
 Using PowerShell, you can quickly and easily retrieve a comprehensive list of all sites and subsites in SharePoint Online.

 In this article, we’ll take a look at how to get all site collections and subsites in SharePoint Online using PowerShell from your SharePoint Online tenant.
 Here is the CSOM PowerShell to list all sites and subsites in SharePoint Online: